Majak0/Majak0/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning and doing my IT Monitoring on DailyDev
+- 🌱 I’m learning and doing my IT Monitoring on DailyDev
 <div id="DevCard">
   <a href="https://app.daily.dev/majak">- My Account -</a>
   </br>